Davidvedhajerome/TARA_AI_ASSISTANT/README.md

   • threading

-## Setup and Installation
+# Setup and Installation
-# 1.Clone the Repository
+## 1.Clone the Repository

   # bash
         • git clone <repository-url>

         • cd tara-assistant

-  • Install Required Libraries
+## 2.Install Required Libraries

-# 2. Use the following command to install all required libraries:
+• Use the following command to install all required libraries:
-# bash
+## bash
         • pip install pyttsx3 speechrecognition wikipedia pyautogui psutil pyjokes requests pillow

 # 3. Update API Key
-# • Replace the placeholders with your actual API keys in the code:
+• Replace the placeholders with your actual API keys in the code:

   • OpenWeatherMap API key in the weather function.

   • NewsAPI key in the get_news function.

-## Usage
+# Usage
-  # 1.Run the Application
+  ## 1.Run the Application

-  • Execute the main script:
+  ## bash
        • python tara_assistant.py

 # 2.Interact with Tara
   • Speech Mode: Use your microphone to give voice commands.